benvanik/vr.js/README.md

 ## Documentation

 Code is heavily commented - it's best to read that.
+Everything is in the [vr.js](https://github.com/benvanik/vr.js/blob/master/lib/vr.js) file right now.

 If you want fancy HTML docs, see the [Online Documentation](http://benvanik.github.io/vr.js/docs/vr.html).